JeremiahKaren/35percent.github.io/redefining-social-rent.md

 *Notting Hill's "The Exchange" - 205 unit Bermondsey Spa redevelopment*

 ## Silwood estate regeneration Site 4B (11/AP/0139)
 Notting Hill Housing was supposed to provide 22 social rented homes as part of its [redevelopment of the Silwood estate](/silwood-estate-regeneration) involving the demolition of 57 council homes and construction of 127 new homes.
-The the definition of social rented in the section 106 agreement is worded as affordable rent and these are showing up in the GLA data as having been provided as affordable rent.
-The GLA data only provides indicative rent levels and the levels given in 2013 as part of its funding bid are not too far off social rents, but we don't know what the actual rent levels charged are.
-Both the Council and Notting Hill have refused to our repeated requests for a schedule of acutal rents for the 22 'social rented' units.
+The the definition of social rented in the section 106 agreement is worded as affordable rent and the [CORE lettings data system](https://core.communities.gov.uk/) shows that only 19 units have been let at social rent levels.

 ![](/img/silwoodstreet.png)
 *Redeveloped Silwood estate*